The Importance of Fresh Foods Vs. Canned and Frozen Food

 Well, it largely depends on the restaurant.
 Large chain restaurants typically use a high amount of canned, frozen, or otherwise processed foods.
 Like the typical consumer, they do this out of convenience and as a way to reduce their labor costs.
 It only takes seconds to open a large can of tomatoes, but would take an hour for an employee to cut up fresh tomatoes.
 Further, restaurants often use far too much oil in their foods.

 This added fat can be detrimental to your health.
 Not only are added fats bad for you, but restaurants often let their large batches of oil oxidize.
-This is a chemical reaction within the oils which causes the formation of unhealthy compounds.
+This is a chemical reaction within the oils that causes the formation of unhealthy compounds.
 In fact, researchers have said that the consumption of oxidized fats within a diet poses a “chronic threat to human health”.
 By cooking at home, you can cook with no added fats, sugar, or unnecessary preservatives!
 If you have to eat out, pick a locally-owned restaurant which sources all of their ingredients fresh.

 But, Processed Foods are Convenient!